 |I used to watch a lot of Steelers games at the Hooters in Monroeville, Pennsylvania.
 It got to be a regular thing with me.
 You couldn’t beat it, really.
 There was amble beer, amble wings, amble football and ample cleavage.
 You get the picture.

 Unfortunately, I can’t really do that anymore.
 Circumstances have conspired against me.

 As I look back on the good ol’ days, I have to say that I enjoyed the overwhelming majority of those games.
 Three that come immediately to mind are the Steelers’ wild card win over Cleveland in Jan.
 2003, their playoff victory over the Jets in the Jan.
 2004 and of course, the Super Bowl win this year.
 They were the kind of games that got me off my stool and the veins popping out in my neck.
 I would stomp around the floor and high five anyone that didn’t run away from me.

 But there is one game that I wish I had missed, and it all came back to me Monday night as I watched Arizona blow a 20-point lead to Chicago.
-It was Nov.
-10, 2002 and the Steelers welcomed Michael Vick and the Atlanta Falcons to Heinz Field.

 The Steelers built a nice lead, too: 17-7 by halftime and 34-17 early in the fourth quarter.
 All seemed right with the world.
 But the Steelers let the Falcons hang around.
 They didn’t implode like the Cardinals, but the result left Steelers players and fans with the same empty feeling.